 By the time I got to my room that evening, I was shattered, and fell asleep early.
 But I was like a child before Christmas morning, I was so anxious about the next day’s weather.
 Everything depending on it.
 I awoke almost every hour, and went to the window to see the sky.
 Imagine my utter jubilation when at 6:30am I saw sun streaming over the stunning mountain scenery!
 It was going to be a good day!
 I rushed my breakfast and headed out immediately.

 I first went to Koningsee, Europe’s highest lake, nestled between towering cliffs.
 You could get a quiet boat down the lake, past an old church, to the other side.
-The scenerymountains1 was so perfect I felt touched by a deity.
+The scenery was so perfect I felt touched by a deity.
 It was everything I had desperately hoped it would be, and for the first time in 24 hours, I felt peaceful joy.
 At the other end of the long lake, you could go for a little hike down the valley to another smaller lake.
 Because it was so early, there was no one else there.
 Just me, heavenly scenery, warm sun.
 I was in a state of blissful ecstasy.
 I explored around the lake, wandering down the inviting trails… and then headed back to the boat where I was the only passenger on the relaxing trip back up to where I started.

 I then headed to Hintersee, which was described in Lonely Planet as one of the most idyllic settings imaginable, a lake and mountains, and a nature trail that went through the Magic Forest, where people used to imagine seeing fairy folk and other mystical creatures.
 It completely lived up to my expectations.
 I was in such bliss I could hardly operate.
-I haMountains2d packed a picnic lunch, and a found a secret trail down to the lake where I sat on a rock and ate happily by the lakeshore.
+I had packed a picnic lunch, and a found a secret trail down to the lake where I sat on a rock and ate happily by the lakeshore.
 Then I took the walk through the forest, imagining all sorts of knighterrands and magical creatures darting around.

 At this stage, what I should have done was finish up and drive back to Munich.
 It was 3pm.
 However, I was feeling so blessed and optimistic that I thought “You know what, I’m going to drive to see both Linderhof and Neuschwanstein castles, I have time!”.
 So I set my sat nav appropriately, and drove off….
 I drove for 1.5 hours, and in that time it started to torrentially rain again.
 I should have given up and gone back to Munich, but I was determined to see everything I wanted to see.
 Even though I knew both castles closed at 6pm, I was sure I would make it ok… so I drove and drove.

 I made it to Linderhof, and explored it in the rain.
 It was a hugely ostentatious castle, more like a theatre set than architecture (not surprising since it was designed by Ludwig II’s theatre set designer).
 It was ok, but it felt quite fake, so I was happy to rush through it.
-By this timountains3me though it was 5:30pm.
+By this time though it was 5:30pm.
 Neuschwanstein was what I really really wanted to see, it was the castle that Disney based its logo on, and it was one of the reasons I wanted to go to Bavaria.
 My sat nav said it was 40 minutes away, which means I would get there after it closed.
 But I was sure I could at least see the castle from the outside even if I couldn’t go inside.
 So off I drove, through the pouring rain…

 I made it there finally, and got out to explore.
 It was raining so hard though I could hardly see.
 I was drenched, but determined still to get a glimpse.
 I walked up a hill, and there it was… Note – these images aren’t my photos but taken from other sites… the view wasn’t as good as this.
 But I could see it.
 I wanted to get higher up to see it better, but then I realised I was freezing cold, soaking wet, tired, and just wanted to get back to Munich.
 So I jumped back in the car and drove off.
 I was at Neuschwanstein for all of 2 minutes. tee hee. (those of you who have travelled with me will no doubt be nodding knowingly at this point… yes, I set an unrealistically ambitious set of daily objectives for myself while travelling)